How to properly store your car for winter

 - Find the right place to store your car.
-Whether you have space in your own garage or you plan on taking your car to a storage facility, be sure to:
+Whether you have space in your own garage or you plan to take your car to a storage facility, be sure to

 - Avoid locations with excess moisture.
 Your vehicle probably doesn't need to be stored in a climate-controlled space, but too much moisture can lead to rust.

 - Store your vehicle on a level concrete or asphalt surface.
 Don’t store it on gravel or bare earth, as both can expose it to extra moisture and other contaminants.
-It could also sink into the ground if it’s left for an extended period of time.
+It could also sink into the ground if it's left for an extended period.

 - Protect your car from pests.
 This means closing all air vents and blocking your exhaust pipe with steel wool to keep small animals and insects from getting in and making themselves at home.
 You can also try placing mint leaves or mothballs around your vehicle to deter pests.

 - Consider a professional detailing.
-Most professional car cleaning services will be able to help you prepare your vehicle for a season in storage.
+Most professional car cleaning services can extend your car's life and prepare it for a season in storage by washing away excess grime and salt build-up to prevent rust.
 They can also apply wax, which can help protect the paint from corrosion.

 - Keep the interior dry and odour-free.
 Consider placing silica gel packs or another desiccant (dryness-promoting) product inside your car to prevent dampness from settling in.
 You can also place a container of baking soda on the floor inside your car to absorb odours and prevent the air from going stale.